Pauan/Immutable/doc/doc.rst

   You can think of it as being similar to a `real-world zipper <http://en.wikipedia.org/wiki/Zipper>`_.

-  It stops when it reaches the end of the shortest iterable:
+  It stops when it reaches the end of the smallest iterable:

   .. code:: javascript

     // returns [[1, 4, 7]]
     zip([[1, 2, 3], [4, 5, 6], [7]]);

-  If you provide a second argument, it will be used to fill in the missing spots:
+  But if you provide a second argument, it will be used to fill in the missing spots:

   .. code:: javascript